Meaning:God's promise or God is my oath

-Elizabeth is descended from the Hebrew name Elisheva, which then became Elisabeth.
+Elizabeth is descended from the Hebrew name Elisheva, which then became Elisabeth, and means “God’s promise” or “God is my oath.”
 In the Bible, Elizabeth is the mother of John the Baptist.
 This royal name became popular in England with Queen Elizabeth I (1533–1603), whose reign lasted 44 years.
 The daughter of Henry VIII and Anne Boleyn, Elizabeth I was named after her grandmothers, Elizabeth of York and Elizabeth Howard.
-Today parents are much more likely to use Elizabeth as a middle name, shorten it to Eliza for a first name or be inspired by the Scottish Elspeth, the French Lisette and the Spanish Isabel.
+Today, parents are much more likely to use Elizabeth as a middle name or shorten it to Eliza for a first name.
+Some may also be inspired by the Scottish Elspeth, the French Lisette, and the Spanish Isabel.

 Wondering who else shares this name?
 Check out these well known people who made this baby name famous.

 - Elizabeth RyanTennis Player

 - Elizabeth TaylorActress

 - ElizabethCecilia and Claude Bowes-Lyon

 Roll over the visual for detailed rankings by year.

 Not sure you have the perfect name?
 Search to add more baby names to your My Favorites list.

 Name added.
 View Your List